Hezbollah–Israel conflict (2023–present): November 2023

-In his widely awaited first speech since the start of the war in Gaza on 3 November, Hezbollah leader Hassan Nasrallah said the presence of US warships in the Mediterranean "doesn't scare us".
+In his widely awaited first speech since the start of the war in Gaza on 3 November, Hezbollah leader Hassan Nasrallah said the presence of U.S. warships in the Mediterranean "doesn't scare us".
 On 5 November, Hezbollah shot down an Israeli Elbit Hermes 450 drone over Nabatieh, with wreckage falling over houses in the towns of Zabdin and Harouf.
 One Israeli civilian was killed when anti-tank missiles hit the Yiftah kibbutz.

 Four people were reportedly injured after an Israeli bombing that hit two ambulances.
-Later, an Israeli airstrike hit two civilian cars in Lebanon between the towns of Aynata and Aitaroun, killing one women, three of her granddaughters between the ages of 10 and 14, and severely injured her daughter.
+Later, an Israeli airstrike hit two civilian cars in Lebanon between the towns of Aynata and Aitaroun, killing one woman, three of her granddaughters between the ages of 10 and 14, and severely injured her daughter.
 In response, Hezbollah fired at Kiryat Shmona, killing an Israeli civilian.

 The Al-Qassam Brigades took responsibility for firing 16 rockets from Lebanon targeting areas south of Haifa.
 Meanwhile, Israel reported at least 30 rockets being fired in which the IDF fired back at the sources.
 Hezbollah and Al-Qassam brigades also conducted four cross-border attacks into northern Israel.
 Hezbollah deputy general Naim Qassem said that the group could be forced into wider conflict over Israeli attacks in Gaza.

 On 10 November, Hezbollah launched anti-tank missiles into an IDF post in Manara which injured three soldiers.
 The IDF attacked the sources of fire in response.
 Hezbollah conducted three drone attacks into northern Israel targeting IDF positions and civilians.
 One drone was intercepted while two others landed on Israeli territory.
 Seven Hezbollah members were killed during the clashes.
 The IDF shelled Meiss Ej Jabal Hospital, injuring a doctor.
 Lebanon's Ministry of Public Health condemned the attack, saying that "Israeli authorities were fully responsible for this unjustifiable act, which would have led to catastrophic results", and called for an investigation.

 The Amal Movement, an ally of Hezbollah, announced that a fighter was killed in a missile attack in the village of Rab El Thalathine which also wounded two other members on 11 November.
 These were the first casualties from the group since it joined the fighting.
 On 12 November, Hezbollah anti-tank missile and mortar attacks killed an employee of the Israel Electric Corporation who was conducting repair work and injured 21 other Israelis, including seven IDF members and six of the fatality's colleagues.
 Hezbollah also struck an IDF bulldozer in a separate attack.
 The IDF said it had launched a drone strike at a militant cell that tried to launch antitank missiles near Metula.
 Further clashes also killed one Hezbollah member.